-When even the mayor is openly gay, it should come as no surprise that Berlin’s nightlife is jumping every night of the week.
+Berlin’s nightlife is jumping every night of the week.
 Bars are clustered around Schöneberg’s Nollendorf Plaza, Kreuzberg, Tiergarten, and Prenzlauer Berg.

 • Schwuz: One of the city’s best club venues.
 Depending on the night, join an upbeat, easy-going crowd for almost any kind of dance music.
-The last Friday of the night is L-Tunes, a party for the ladies (Mehringdamm 61; schwuz.de)
+The last Friday of the month is L-Tunes, a party for the ladies (Mehringdamm 61; schwuz.de)

-• So36: A lively, funky, and super-fun dance club popular on the weekends.
+• So36: (Pictured) A lively, funky, and super-fun dance club popular on the weekends.
 Also famous for its gay Turkish dance nights, where straights, gays, and drag queens alike belly dance the night away.
 (Oranienstrasse 190; so36.de)